Latest Kaiser Health News Stories

 Daily nursing home payroll records just released by the federal government show the number of nurses and aides dips far below average on some days and consistently plummets on weekends.

 Medicaid has struggled for years with poor oversight and billions lost to improper payments.
 A new report finds that despite their fraud-fighting rhetoric, Medicaid managed-care companies are not as rigorous as they should be in ensuring the integrity of the Medicaid payment system.

 KHN’s newsletter editor, Brianna Labuskes, wades through hundreds of health articles from the week so you don’t have to.

 In this episode of KHN’s “What the Health?”
-Julie Rovner of Kaiser Health News, Stephanie Armour of The Wall Street Journal and Anna Edney of Bloomberg News discuss the latest on the politics of rising premiums, GOP efforts to take back money from the Children’s Health Insurance Program, and the controversy over new rules requiring calorie information on menus.
-Plus for extra credit, the panelists recommend their favorite health stories of the week.
+Julie Rovner of Kaiser Health News, Joanne Kenen of Politico, Stephanie Armour of The Wall Street Journal and Anna Edney of Bloomberg News discuss the latest enrollment numbers for the Affordable Care Act, Medicaid work requirements in Kentucky and President Donald Trump’s proposed government reorganization plan.
+Plus, for extra credit, the panelists recommend their favorite health stories of the week.

 It’s not yet clear what impact the decision on Kentucky’s mandate will have on other state programs.

 The program’s rollout was scheduled to begin Sunday.